xamarin/xamarin-macios/docs/required-reasons-bcl.md

-For example, if you use any of the API's listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
+For example, if you use any of the APIs listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">